Probesys/bileto/docs/developers/roles.md

 Documentation: [symfony.com](https://symfony.com/doc/current/security/voters.html)

 Bileto has a unique Voter to check the permission of a user: [`AppVoter`](/src/Security/AppVoter.php).
-It loads the applicable user authorization and related role, then it checks that the role includes the current checked permission.
+It loads the applicable user authorizations and related roles, then it checks that at least one role includes the current checked permission.

 #### How to check the permissions